rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 again, ie on completion of the install we can change the bios to boot from one of the boot devices in our mdraid.

-Upon successful boot go through the usual process of point a browser at the indicated ip (in the Rockstor console) and completing the configuration via the Web interface.
+Upon successful boot, go through the usual process of point a browser at the indicated ip (in the Rockstor console) and completing the configuration via the Web interface.